-- Part I. Nonprofit Organization Subapplicant Information - Legal name of the organization - Physical address of the facility inclusive of street, city, state, zip code, and county - This should be the address of the facility for the proposed project - Is the building owned or being leased/rented? - If leasing/renting, do you have owner's permission to make the proposed security enhancements? - At the time of application, is the organization actively occupying and functioning out of the location listed? - Are you the only nonprofit operating in/from this facility? - If no, explain how the proposed security enhancements benefit both you and the other organizations
+- Part I. Nonprofit Organization Subapplicant Information - Legal name of the organization - Physical address of the facility inclusive of street, city, state, zip code, and county - This should be the address of the facility for the proposed project - Is this IJ submitted by the lead organization of a consortium?
+(YES if you are submitting a consortium application) - Is the building owned or being leased/rented? - If leasing/renting, do you have owner's permission to make the proposed security enhancements? - At the time of application, is the organization actively occupying and functioning out of the location listed? - Are you the only nonprofit operating in/from this facility? - If no, explain how the proposed security enhancements benefit both you and the other organizations